-However any other arrangement to carry out works or services through a partnership may be qualified as a PPP contract to the extent that it meets the conditions set out in the Code.25 Concession agreements are the most common type of PPP contracts.
+However any other arrangement to carry out works or services through a partnership may be qualified as a PPP contract to the extent that it meets the conditions set out in the Code.29 Concession agreements are the most common type of PPP contracts.

 ii The authorities

-Italy is a regional state comprising 19 regions and two autonomous provinces.
+Italy is a state comprising 19 regions and two autonomous provinces.
 Therefore, in addition to the national governmental authorities, the Italian Constitution grants the regional and local authorities with several administrative functions.

 A particular role is played by the Ministry of Infrastructure and Transport, which promotes the technical and administrative activities necessary for the adequate and prompt planning and approval of infrastructures and carries out, with the cooperation of the regions and autonomous provinces, supporting activities necessary for the surveillance of the construction of the infrastructures.

 The Code also entrusts specific surveillance and control powers to ANAC.32 Furthermore, ANAC is tasked with approving studies and guidelines, and draft standard contracts, promoting best practices and enacting soft regulation instruments.
 ANAC has issued the Guidelines on 'Monitoring by authorities of the activities of the private partner in public–private partnership contracts' (Guidelines).33

 In addition, the Supreme Council for Public Works is entitled to issue: